MikaylaMiklos/MART441_Work/Homework-15/readme.md

 I think if I had more time I'd really like to push this scene and try and create a more dynamic background.
 I envision it looking more like a stage and having objects/shapes for the 3D model in the center.
 I would also probably swap my 3D model out for something else more in the same direction as the aesthetic, I was just really excited to use my model in this project.
 I am mostly interested in creating artistic pieces with three.js I think it could be really fun for me.

-check-in: I had fun this week with three.js and I was happy that I could us one of my blender sculpts in another project!
+<B>check-in:</B> I had fun this week with three.js and I was happy that I could us one of my blender sculpts in another project!